Meta tags can be a valuable tool in your SEO arsenal.

 A robot meta tag is an HTML element that specifies whether search engine robots should index a web page and follow its links.

-All the pages and links you create are followed by default by search bots and crawlers.
+all the pages and links you create are followed by default by search bots and crawlers.

 However, if you would like to change something, here are the most common robot meta tags you can use: